boppreh/keyboard/README.md

 each invocation.
 - `suppress` defines if the it should block processing other hotkeys after a match is found.
 Currently Windows-only.
-- `timeout` is the amount of seconds allowed to pass between key presses
+- `timeout` is the amount of seconds allowed to pass between key presses.
+- `trigger_on_release` if true, the callback is invoked on key release instead of key press.

 The event handler function is returned.
 To remove a hotkey call [`remove_hotkey(hotkey)`](#keyboard.remove_hotkey) or [`remove_hotkey(handler)`](#keyboard.remove_hotkey).